ntustison/PaperANTsX/Text/results.md

 where the posterior distribution of $r_k$ was summarized via the posterior median.

-Results for both longitudinal evaluation scenarios are shown in Figure
+\textcolor{blue}{Results for all pipelines with respect to the longitudinal evaluation criteria are shown in Figures \ref{fig:longeval1} and
-\ref{fig:longeval}.
-Log p-values are provided in Figure \ref{fig:longeval}(a) which demonstrate excellent LMCI-CN and AD-CN differentiation and comparable AD-LMCI diffierentiation relative to the other pipelines.
-Figure
+\ref{fig:longeval2}.
+Figure \ref{fig:longeval1}(a) provides the 95\% confidence
-\ref{fig:longeval}(b) shows significantly better performance for the longitudinal ANTsXNet pipeline where, in a longitudinal setting, we prefer to see lower values for residual variability and higher values for between-subject variability, leading to a larger variance ratio.
-In contrast, cross-sectional ANTsXNet performs remarkably poorly for these measures.
+intervals of the variance ratio for all 64 regions of the DKT cortical labeling where ANTsSST consistently performs best with the ANTsXNetLong also performing well.
+These quantities are summarized in Figure \ref{fig:longeval1}(b).
+The second evaluation criteria compares diagnostic differentiation via LMEs.
+Log p-values are provided in Figure \ref{fig:longeval2} which demonstrate excellent LMCI-CN and AD-CN differentiation for both deep learning pipelines and comparable AD-LMCI diffierentiation relative to the other pipelines.}

 <!-- , suggesting that
 better classification performance---e.g., superior differentiation between